dekelpilli/campaign4/README.md

 | 3                  | 4           |
 | 5                  | 5           |
 | 7                  | 6           |

-#### Receptacles
-- Receptacles are vessels for holding enchantments that fit on one enchantment slot.
-This can be a relic (levelled or unlevelled), unique (levelled or unlevelled), or regular magic enchantment slot (any number of enchants).
-- Receptacles can inherently swap the enchantments they hold with those on a compatible item.

-#### Moving mods
-Can only move mods on gloves to gloves, and mods on armours to armours.
-Receptacles are untyped and can hold mods from any item.

-#### Enchant rules
-- The same mod can't grant damage multiples times to the same instance of damage (e.g. "+2 fire and cold damage" will still only apply once to an attack that has both cold and fire).
-- Die size increases increase the size of a single die (2d6 -> 1d6 + 1d8, 6d6 -> 5d6 + 1d8).
-- Round-based effects round down (that is, if you do something that lasts for one round as an action on your turn, that effect will end at the start of your next turn).

 ### Divine Dust
 You can use divine dust to progress a divinity path you have started, or start a new one if you haven't started one/have finished all you have started.
 Divine paths grant powers directly to your character, rather than being tied to an item.